18+

 The car stopped.

 “The man who knows the answers,” he said and opened the door.
 “Are you coming?”
 “How do you know that man?”
-I asked Mark when we got out of the car.
+I asked Marco when we got out of the car.

 “To do what?”